 2. Student Academic Advisers

-Peter Blackman and Laura Demir, the Media Studies Student Academic Advisors, should be your first contact for general information about the Media Studies major.
+Laura Demir and Katie Schramm, the Media Studies Student Academic Advisors, should be your first contact for general information about the Media Studies major.
 They are the staff advisors to see regarding application and declaration of the major, and the fulfillment of major requirements for graduation.
 They can advise you on the scheduling and availability of Media Studies courses, and help you with many concerns related to the major.
 They can also refer you to valuable resources and enrichment opportunities on campus.
 They coordinate the Undergraduate and Interdisciplinary Studies (UGIS) Commencement ceremony, which includes Media Studies, with the American Studies and ISF Student Academic Advisors each spring.
-If you are uncertain about where to go for your specific advising need, you can always start with Laura or Peter.
+If you are uncertain about where to go for your specific advising need, you can always start with Laura or Katie.

 TIP: Many advising problems arise because students fail to check on their official enrollments and their final grades and/or they fail to check-in regarding their progress toward fulfilling degree requirements on a regular basis.
 Problems also arise when students do not read emails sent out from UC Berkeley, L&S and the Media Studies major.
 Keep on top of your grades, enrollments and progress in fulfilling requirements.
 Read emails.
 Seek guidance as soon as you notice an error or have a question or concern.
 Answers to many questions may be found on the websites of the Office of the Registrar and the College of Letters & Sciences Office of Undergraduate Advising.